Customer engagement: Marketing value

 In response to the fragmentation and increased amount of time spent online, marketers have also increased spending in online communication.
 ContextWeb analysts found marketers who promote on sites like Facebook and New York Times are not as successful at reaching consumers while marketers who promote more on niche websites have a better chance of reaching their audiences.
 Customer audiences are also broadcasters with the power for circulation and permanence of CGM, businesses lose influence.
 Rather than trying to position a product using static messages, companies can become the subject of conversation amongst a target market that has already discussed, positioned and rated the product.
 This also means that consumers can now choose not only when and how but, also, if they will engage with marketing communications.
 In addition, new media provides consumers with more control over advertising consumption.

+Research shows the importance of customer engagement in the modern market.
 The lowering of entry barriers, such as the need for a sales force, access to channels and physical assets, and the geographical widening of the market due to the internet have brought about increasing competition and a decrease in brand loyalty.
 In combination with lower switching costs, easier access to information about products and suppliers and increased choice, brand loyalty is hard to achieve.
 The increasing ineffectiveness of television advertising is due to the shift of consumer attention to the internet and new media, which controls advertising consumption and causes a decrease in audience size.
-This has shifted advertising spending online.
+A study conducted by Salesforce shows an overwhelming 8% of customers acknowledge that their experience with the business is equivalent to the quality of its products or services.
+Therefore, it is important to prioritize customer engagement as a business strategy.